-My name is Mohannad Ghawanmeh--film enthusiast extraordinaire.
+My name is Mohannad Ghawanmeh--film scholar and cineast.
 I have produced, acted in, curated for, written about, and lectured on film.
 My expertise is centered on Arab cinema, but thoroughly extends into French, Italian and Japanese cinemas.
 I co-coordinated the first edition of the Minneapolis/St. Paul Italian Film Festival in 2008.
 I have been involved with the Twin Cities Arab Film Festival, organized by the Arab arts and culture organization Mizna, since its inception in 2002 and am its curator.
 I also curate the National Arab American Museum's film festival.
-I am a PhD candidate in Cinema and Media Studies in the University of California, Los Angeles.
+I am a PhD student in Cinema and Media Studies in the University of California, Los Angeles.

 About Cinema Arabiata: